LarryLing/Reaction-Cue-Trainer/README.md

 If you have a suggestion that would make this web app better, feel free to fork the repo and create a pull request.
 You can also open an issue with the tag "suggestion".
 Don't forget to give the project a star!
 Thank you!

 1. Fork the Project
-2. Create your Suggestion Branch (`git checkout -b suggestions/SuggestedFeature`)
+2. Create your Suggestion Branch (`git checkout -b feature/SuggestedFeature`)
-3. Commit your Changes (`git commit -m 'Add some SuggestedFeature'`)
+3. Commit your Changes (`git commit -m 'Added some SuggestedFeature'`)
-4. Push to the Branch (`git push origin suggestions/SuggestedFeature`)
+4. Push to the Branch (`git push origin feature/SuggestedFeature`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>